butter-network/butter/README.md

 ## Contributing

 ### What needs to be done?
+- [ ] Integrating Peer Content Groups as the default storage mechanism for Butter
+- [ ] Decouple Butter node from TCP protocol
 - [ ] Implementing Gossip-based approach to Peer Content Group consensus in order to decrease message complexity maintaining groups
 - [ ] Developing stress testing rig in order to detect how information persists at varying levels of churn
 - [ ] Cross network communication with some for of NAT traversal technique